Ride-sharing-CS-581/CS581-Ridesharing-Project/README.md

-# Results are shown in the Wiki page depicting the analysis
+# Graph results depicting the analysis
   - The results are shown in **graphresults.pdf**.
 It is also available in the **finalreport.pdf**

 # Running the program for only 5 mins.